International student applicants, including those from Canada, must provide additional credentials to satisfy U.S. immigration regulations.

 Occupancy During Vacation/Break Periods - You may remain in your room during Thanksgiving and spring vacation breaks at no additional cost.
 Services and meals, however, are not provided during these periods.
 All residence halls are closed on Sunday at 9:00 a.m. after the end of the fall examination week and the day after spring commencement for summer break.
 Halls reopen on the Saturday before classes resume in January and August.
 Students planning to enroll for a summer session may secure housing in Spooner Hall for the summer and may arrange to stay in Guest Housing for a nominal charge during the winter holiday break.
 Students may also make their own arrangements for off-campus housing during these periods.

-Health Insurance - All international students and their dependents (excluding Canadians) must enroll in a health insurance plan designated for them by NMU which will provide full and continuous coverage through a U.S. based insurance company.
-The charge for this insurance will be added to the student's tuition billing each semester.
+Health Insurance - All international students and their dependents must enroll in a health insurance plan designated for them by NMU which will provide full and continuous coverage through a U.S. based insurance company.
+The charge for this insurance will be added to the student's first semester billing and then will be billed each fall semester.

 Academic Calendar - Fall semester classes generally begin on the last Monday in August and conclude in mid-December.
 Winter semester classes generally begin in mid-January and conclude in late April.
 Spring/Summer sessions run in varying lengths in May, June, July, and early August.